bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/miniscript.md

 Sanket: 00:37:48

-We have, my primary role has been on the Rust implementation, like the Rust miniscript side of things.
+We have, my primary role has been on the Rust implementation.
+The Rust miniscript side of things.
 And one of my projects there is to extend miniscript to TapScript, like Taproot miniscript.
-Now that we don't have all these complex these weird constraints some things become easy but now we have this new upcodes so we need new terminals for expressing the checksigadd friends multi and we also have a different this is still an R&D so one side is R&D for tap script where we show different tap leaf versions and Merkle we are not sure that we're still thinking about how to extend that to taproot.
+Now that we don't have all these complex these weird constraints some things become easy but now we have this new upcodes so we need new terminals for expressing the checksigadd friends multi and we also have a different this is still an R&D. So one side is R&D for TapScript where we show different tap leaf versions and Merkle we are not sure that we're still thinking about how to extend that to taproot.
 Which will make things easy.
 And on the other side where we have seg-wit and support for that.
 So Rust miniscript version is like almost finalized.
 You'll see we are going to add new features, which would be more like how do you analyze things?
 But the base level miniscript design and specification is fixed like there's nothing to be changed over there and you might add more smarter compilations.
 But for the C++ side of things I will be working, as you say.
-I am working so it's more correct as like I am working for the past few days.
+I am working so it's more correct as I am working for the past few days.
 I will be working towards getting Peter's his repository miniscript updated with Rust manuscript and getting some reviewer there and then transferring and that would be like a multi-step thing because we'll discuss more with the community how that goes because it has a bunch of features, as we discussed.
 One of them is just like script to miniscript.
-Then we will have like, I don't know if analyzing capabilities belong in Bitcoin Core or you want different software for it.
+Then we will have like, I don't know, if analyzing capabilities belong in Bitcoin Core or you want different software for it.
 We definitely want support for generic finalizing, that would be another task and all the tests and test framework and all those things.
 So that's...